 - Spinal cord injuries

-- Other serious back and neck injuries
+- Other neck and back injuries

-- Internal bleeding and organ damage
+- Internal bleeding

 - Disfigurement, particularly of the face, chest, hands, and arms